10 DELEGATION MISTAKES YOU MUST AVOID AS A NEW MANAGER

 To avoid reverse delegation, clear and effective communication is key.

 When delegating tasks, be specific about expectations and deadlines.
+Use tools like a delegation checklist.

 Clearly communicate the purpose of the task and why it is being delegated.
 This helps ensure that the person receiving the task understands their role and responsibilities.